Background and Symptoms

 Pertussis (also known as whooping cough) is a highly communicable, vaccine-preventable disease that lasts for many weeks and is typically manifested in children with spasms of severe coughing, whooping, and associated vomiting.
 It is caused by Bordetella Pertussis, a bacteria that is transmitted through direct contact with mucous, saliva and other discharge from the nose and mouth.
 Major complications are most common among infants and young children, and include hypoxia, apnea, pneumonia, seizures, encephalopathy, and malnutrition.
 Young children can die from pertussis.

 In 2010, California had the highest number of pertussis cases–9,143, including 10 infant deaths–since 1947.
-According to the CDC, in 2011 pertussis rates are still at relatively increased levels throughout the state.
+According to the CDC, the 2014 pertussis outbreak in California reported incidence more than five time greater than baseline levels.1

 The pertussis vaccination series can begin when an infant is 6 weeks of age.
 Infants are not protected until the initial series of three shots is complete.
 Neither vaccination nor illness from pertussis provides lifetime immunity.
 The series of shots that most young children receive wears off by the time they finish middle school.